 Figure 7.9.1.1-1 describes a procedure for an AIMLE server to register with another AIMLE server.
-In such a scenario, an AIMLE server deployed in an EDN registers to a central AIMLE server.
+In such a scenario, an AIMLE server deployed as EAS, which is located at an EDN, registers to a central AIMLE server.

 Pre-conditions:

-1. AIMLE clients have registered with an edge deployed AIMLE server as described in clause 8.7.2.2 of 3GPP TS 23.482.
+1. AIMLE clients have registered with an edge deployed AIMLE server (i.e. an AIMLE server deployed as EAS which is located at an EDN) as described in clause 8.7.2.2 of 3GPP TS 23.482.
 The edge deployed AIMLE server receives AIMLE client profiles associated with each registered AIMLE client in the EDN service area.

 2. The edge deployed AIMLE server has been pre-configured with endpoint information of a central AIMLE server.